syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting Started.md

 {% endhighlight %}

 In PowerPoint presentation the multilevel lists are used for presenting the content in a hierarchy.
 You can create a multi-level list by setting the indentation levels.
-By default the level begins at 0 and increments by 1 for each level.
-The below code snippet demonstrates how to add multi-level list in a paragraph.
+By default, the level begins at 0 and increments by 1 for each level.
+The following code example demonstrates how to add multi-level list in a paragraph.

 {% highlight vb.net %}
 [C#]

-//Add a new paragraph
+//Adds a new paragraph

 paragraph = textShape.TextBody.AddParagraph("Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.");

-//Set the list type as bullet
+//Sets the list type as bullet

 paragraph.ListFormat.Type = ListType.Bulleted;

-//Set the list level as 2.
+//Sets the list level as 2.
 Possible values can range from 0 to 8

 paragraph.IndentLevelNumber = 2;